bootphon/ABX-accent/abx-accent/README.rst

 ABX-accent
 ==============
-All you need to get started to work on the development data and evaluation for The Accented English Speech Recognition Challenge is:
+All you need to get started to work on the development data and evaluation for the Accented English Speech Recognition Challenge(AESRC) is:

 - Prepare the development data (AESRC).
 - Evaluation software setup.